-The basic General Education requirements are the same for students in all courses:
+The basic General Education requirements are the same for students in all single degree courses.
+Over the course of a degree program students:

-- Four (4) session length subjects carrying a minimum of 7.5 credit points each or their equivalent, in combinations of session length and year long subjects; - An additional fifty-six (56) hours of study which foster acceptance of professional and ethical action and social responsibility.
+- satisfactorily complete a minimum of 30 credit points of study in General Education subjects or their equivalent; - undertake an additional fifty-six (56) hours of study which ensures that students examine the purposes and consequences of their education and experience at university, and fosters acceptance of professional and ethical action and social responsibility.
 This fifty-six hours of study may be distributed throughout the course, or exist as a separate subject, depending on the course.